AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_in_browser.md

 ![A project running in WebGL](../images/experimental_webgl_running.jpg)

-## About the HTML5 (WebGL2) project output
+## About the web project output

-When you launch or deploy to the HTML5 (WebGL2) target, Stingray compiles your project's assets the same way it does for any other platform.
-It writes all the compiled resources to the `webgl` folder under your project `_data` folder and reads the data directly from here to display it as a URL.
+When you launch or deploy to the web target, Stingray compiles your project's assets the same way it does for any other platform.
+It writes all the compiled resources to the `web` folder under your project `_data` folder and reads the data directly from here to display it as a URL.

-Deploying the project to the HTML5 (WebGL2) target copies the `webgl` directory to the final location you set in the **Deployer** panel.
+Deploying the project to the web target copies the `web` directory to the final location you set in the **Deployer** panel.
 This folder will also contain:

 -	A set of *.js* files that are essentially the result of compiling the game engine's runtime code into JavaScript.